Novel Coronavirus/COVID-19 General Information

 During the COVID-19 emergency in NYC, ACS will continue to use quality assurance systems to help monitor the safety and well-being of children served by foster care, prevention, and Close to Home programs, as outlined in the below guidance.
 Additionally, we are committed to supporting provider agencies' operational needs during this challenging time, and we will generate data as necessary to assist our contracted providers.
 Guidance will be updated when needed in the coming weeks.

-Travel Letter and Guidance
+Essential Employee Letter and Guidance for Work Travel

 During the COVID-19 State of Emergency declared by the Governor of the State of New York and the Mayor of the City of New York, agencies that provide direct care and support services to children and youth, and are operated, licensed or certified by OCFS are designated as essential businesses, and are exempt from work travel restrictions.
 OCFS guidance verifies that prevention, foster care and juvenile justice agency staff are essential service providers.